GermanFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Research within the department focuses on five major areas:
+Research within the department focuses on the following major areas:

 - Historical and modern sociolinguistics, and in particular, language policy, language standardisation, and language attitudes;